Defense grabs four interceptions and holds Georgetown to 175 offensive yards

 Recruiting Areas: West Atlanta, Southern Maryland (Prince George, Anne Arundel, Charles, Calvert, St. Mary's, Queen Anne, Caroline, Talbot, Dorchester, Wicomico, Somerset, Worcester), Washington D.C.

-Thompson spent the last three seasons as the defensive coordinator and linebackers coach at Georgetown, overseeing a 2016 team that finished first in the Patriot League in scoring defense (23.3 ppg) and red-zone defense and second in turnovers gained and third-down defense.
+Prior to joining John Garrett's staff, Thompson spent three seasons as the defensive coordinator and linebackers coach at Georgetown, overseeing a 2016 team that finished first in the Patriot League in scoring defense (23.3 ppg) and red-zone defense and second in turnovers gained and third-down defense.
 During his tenure, he mentored defensive end Alec May who led the nation in sacks in 2014 and defensive back Ettian Scott who led the nation in passes defended in 2015.

 For the 2012 and 2013 seasons, Thompson was the special teams coordinator and an offensive assistant coach at Army.
 In 2012, he coached the fullbacks for an offense that finished first in the FBS in rushing offense.
 That followed his first stint at Georgetown (2006-12) where he spent time as the special teams coordinator and linebackers coach.